GMorgulis/subliminal_learning_qwen2.5-7b-instruct/README.md

 ## Acknowledgments

-- Professor John Hewitt for guidance on this project
+- Professors John Hewitt and Carl Vondrick for guidance on this project
 - Cloud et al. (2025) for the original subliminal learning framework
+- Shrodi et al. (2025) for LoRA Configuration
+- Zur et al. (2025) for exploration of token entanglment
 - HuggingFace and Qwen team for model access

----

-**Team**: George Morgulis, Olivia Long, Jason Zeng